alpianon/pandoc-inline-headers/README.md

 This readme needs to be updated, too.

-# pandoc-inline-headers
+# inline-headers, now rewritten in Lua

-Pandoc filter to render headers as inline headers in html, docx and odt conversion, while keeping header ids (and cross-references).
+Pandoc filter to render headers as inline headers in html, docx and odt conversion, while keeping header ids (and cross-references), rewritten in Lua.

 Even if it can used as the only pandoc filter, it is intended to be used in cascade after [pandoc-crossref](http://lierdakil.github.io/pandoc-crossref/).